How To Replace Boat Upholstery: 3 Options Compared

 We explain in full detail how to repair and reupholster boat seats yourself in this article, but below is an overview to give you an idea of the time, work and cost involved.
 In order to do all of the upholstering yourself, you’ll need to:

-Choose & Buy Material.
-Next, you’ll need to order the marine vinyl or fabric, such as this marine upholstery fabric from Sailrite.
-The fabric that is used on boats, is different from the fabric that is used for outdoor furniture, clothing or inside the house.
+Next, you’ll need to order to measure the material you need and order marine vinyl or fabric, such as this marine upholstery fabric from Sailrite.
+The fabric used on boats, is different from the fabric used for outdoor furniture, clothing or home upholstery.
 It is specifically designed to stand up to the rigors of life on the ocean.
 Not only has it been designed and treated to be waterproof, but its waterproofing is also designed to withstand saltwater.
 Moreover, because boats are out in the sun more than lawn furniture, the UV-resistant capabilities of marine-grade upholstery fabric are much higher.

-- You will need to make sure that you are using needles and threads that are specifically designed for working with marine-grade materials.
-While it may be possible to hand-sew all of the parts, a sewing machine will help a lot.
+- Make sure that you are using needles, staples and threads that are specifically designed for working with marine-grade materials.
+While it may be possible to hand-sew all of the parts, an upholstery sewing machine and upholstery staple gun will help a lot.

 - If you are applying fabric over the top of holes, do not cut the holes until the fabric is already installed.
 This is crucial because you need to stretch the fabric around and into the opening.